PacktPublishing/Azure-Serverless-Computing-Cookbook-Second-Edition-Java/README.md

 17. Your function project will now initialise and open in the explorer.
 All the required configuration files are automatically created.
 In addition to your **RegisterUser.java**, a default called **Function.java** will also have been created; you are free to delete that source file and any test source files related to it.

 ### Deploying your first project
-1. In the Azure Functions explorer in Visual Studio Code, click the "**Deploy to Function App…**" icon (The first time you do this you will need to login to Azure)
+1. In the Azure Functions explorer in Visual Studio Code, click the "**Deploy to Function Appâ€¦**" icon (The first time you do this you will need to login to Azure)
 2. Select the Azure subscription you wish to deploy to
 3. Click "**Create New Function App**" or select an existing Azure Function App (if selecting an existing app, you can ignore the following steps)
 4. Enter a globally unique name for your function app